Meet the Team

 I graduated from Otago Medical School in 2014.
 Since then I have been living in Mount Maunganui and working at Tauranga Hospital in a variety of roles.
 I completed a Diploma in Paediatrics and because of this have an interest in Child Health within General Practice.
 I am currently GPEP 2 and working towards my fellowship.

-I spend most of my spare time at the beach with our labradoodle, keeping active and enjoying time with family.
+I spend most of my spare time at the beach, keeping active and enjoying time with my husband and young daughter.

 From Left: Jolanda Smith; Lindsay Muir; Michele Rowe

 I graduated as a Registered Nurse at Hutt Hospital and then worked as a practice nurse in Upper Hutt prior to having my children.

 I moved to Te Puke in 1987 with my family and we bought a kiwifruit orchard.
 I started work as a practice nurse at Te Puke Medical Centre in 1992 and as part of my ongoing education completed my Post Graduate Diploma in Health Sciences in Advanced Nursing in 2010.